alok/lean4/tests/bench/README.md

 allows `ulimit -s unlimited` to fail without aborting the run.
 The macOS config uses the `rusage` runner, so run `uv run --with temci --with scipy -- temci setup` once to build the helper binary.
+The macOS config also skips Linux-only re-elab RSS benchmarks and reduces the `const_fold` workload to avoid stack-limit failures when `ulimit` cannot be raised.
 For a quick sanity check on macOS, you can use `speedcenter.macos.smoke.yaml`, which benchmarks just `Init.Prelude`.
 Other interesting `exec` flags: